 Is It Autism or Is It Puberty?

-What happened was that Jacob turned fourteen years old and his hormones took over his brain.
+What happened was that he turned fourteen years old and his hormones took over his brain.
 His cooperative behavior turned surly.
 He went from getting A’s and B’s to barely passing his classes because he just didn’t care.
 We met with his teachers once a week and assumed something may have re-triggered his autistic behaviors.

 I soon became aware that many of his friends who had never been diagnosed on the autism spectrum were exhibiting the same behaviors.
 Their mothers, friends of mine, talked about their concerns that their boys were not doing their work and just didn’t care.
 At home they too had become aloof and rude toward their parents.
 It wasn’t autism.
 It was puberty.